SkipyGroup/rpemotes/README.md

 - Thank you to you, the community for being patient, showing love and appreciation, and for providing translations.

-You pay a big role in making this script what it is today and we could not do it without you 🙏
+You paid a huge role in making this script what it is today and we could not do it without you 🙏

 -------------------------------------------------------------------------------

-# Our Wiki 📜

-The official RPEmotes wiki docs can be accessed [here](https://docs.rpemotes.com/)